Matthieu114/React-Chat-App/README.md

 ## Author

-*name, email, ...*
+_name, email, ..._

 ## Tasks

 Project management

-* Naming convention
+- Naming convention
-  *place your graduation and comments*
+  We will use camelCame for normal variables and VARIABLE_VAR caps lock for constants.
+  React functionnal and class components -> Component MyComp
-* Project structure
+- Project structure
-  *place your graduation and comments*
+  we tried to structure the project with as many functionnal components as possible.

-* Code quality
+- Code quality
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Design, UX
+- Design, UX
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Git and DevOps
+- Git and DevOps
-  *place your graduation and comments*
+  _place your graduation and comments_

 Application development

-* Welcome screens
+- Welcome screens
-  *place your graduation and comments*
+  _place your graduation and comments_
-* New channel creation
+- New channel creation
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Channel membership and access
+- Channel membership and access
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Ressource access control
+- Ressource access control
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Invite users to channels
+- Invite users to channels
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Message modification
+- Message modification
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Message removal
+- Message removal
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Account settings
+- Account settings
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Gravatar integration
+- Gravatar integration
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Avatar selection
+- Avatar selection
-  *place your graduation and comments*
+  _place your graduation and comments_
-* Personal custom avatar
+- Personal custom avatar
-  *place your graduation and comments*
+  _place your graduation and comments_

 ## Bonus

-*place your graduation and comments*
+_place your graduation and comments_